 Why do companies need to implement this?

-Data privacy is a major concern these days as of the growing development of regulations and laws in different jurisdictions, namely the US, Europe and Asia.
-The business that lies in these jurisdictions must comply whether they reside in that specific jurisdiction.
-The scope of these laws is much more enormous, and any business deals with the data of their consumers, customers or data subjects need to address data protection and privacy mechanisms at some level.
+Data privacy is a major concern these days because of the growing development of regulations and laws in different jurisdictions, namely the US, Europe, and Asia.
+The business that lies in these jurisdictions must comply with whether they reside in that specific jurisdiction.
+The scope of these laws is much more enormous, and any business dealing with the data of their consumers, customers, or data subjects needs to address data protection and privacy mechanisms at some level.